APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 The problem with UCLA handling:

 Rather than offer 'rhetorical guidance,' they claim a 'hands-off approach' to allow for the 'free exchange of ideas.'
 But in the qualification of incidents as 'worthy' of a response or not, this is in and of itself an 'administrative position' whereby this 'position' has forfeited the 'free exchange' for 'administrative bias.'

+Solution:

+Force the school to engage in the same way they force students to engage.
+Withhold the fees.